phalpern/WG21-halpern/side-channels/named-parameters.md

 To be a viable function,

 - each argument must match exactly one parameter, and
-- each non-variadic parameter must match exactly one argument or else match no arguments and have a default argument.
+- each nonvariadic parameter must match exactly one argument or else match no arguments and have a default argument.

-Note that a designated positional parameter can be matched either by position or by designator, but if it matches more than one distinct argument, the function would be nonviable.
+Note that a positional designated parameter can be matched either by position or by designator, but if it matches more than one distinct argument, the function would be nonviable.